christianwgd/django-lite-cms-core/README.md

 I've started with [Mezzanine](https://github.com/stephenmcd/mezzanine) CMS for my projects but soon found it a little bit too heavy for my purposes.
-Unfortunately Mezzanine was not optimal supported by the community (at this time it has open vulnerabilities and the latest Django supported is 4.0) so I needed a lighter approach that would also be a lot more modular.
+Unfortunately Mezzanine was not optimal supported by the community (at this time it has open vulnerabilities and the latest Django version supported is 4.0) so I needed a lighter approach that would also be a lot more modular.
 Since my code was only project local and I copied the code around between different projects, I started to put the code in installable libraries.